-We feel like we learned many things from this blizzard and I wanted to share them with you today, so that you can keep them in your mind too if you are in an area that gets blizzards or any kind of natural disaster that keeps you at home.
+We feel like we learned many things on how to prepare for a blizzard from this storm and I wanted to share them with you today so that you can keep them in your mind too if you are in an area that gets blizzards or any kind of natural disaster that keeps you at home.

-Always be over prepared.
+Always be over-prepared.
 Before the power went off, my mom spent some time making sandwiches and easy meals.
 I didn’t.
 That left me trying to heat up soup in the dark.
-Next time when I have advance warning I will put together some easy to heat up meals for us.
+Next time when I have advance warning I will put together some meals that are easy to heat up for us.

 Keep At Least a Week of Fuel on Hand.
 We thought we had enough propane and we didn’t.
 (We actually think we might have a leak.)
-From now on I want to make sure we always have a good week’s worth of propane on hand and our cars totally fueled up.
+From now on I want to make sure we always have a good week’s worth of propane on hand in the winter and that our cars are totally fueled up.

 Know that the unexpected can happen.
 We were given the estimate of 18 inches of snow at the most (which was already crazy because our average snowfall for October is 1.7 inches).
 We ended up with 35 inches of snow.

-Things We Will Do Differently For Next Time
+Things We Will Do Differently Next time to Prepare

 Get more solar lights.
 This solar light was a lifesaver and was our only light for days.
 I was so thankful for it and we also learned it didn’t need full sun to operate, just a lighted sky (it still charged during the cloud cover).
 I’m going to pick up several more to have on hand and put around our new house when we get there.